If you’re in the market for Google Voice alternatives for your small business, this is the blog for you.

 - The 11 best Google Voice alternatives

-✅ Need video meetings with your business phone?
-Use this checklist to get the most bang for your buck.
+📱 Need video meetings with your business phone?
+Find out how to get the most bang for your buck with our checklist.

 Like many other business communication tools, Google Voice uses VoIP, requiring only a basic WiFi connection to make calls.
 That means there’s no need for any permanent hardware such as landlines or desk phones.

 While Google Voice can be great for smaller businesses, it does have some limitations.
 For small businesses and startups looking to grow, it’s often lacking in features needed for continued scaling.

 Google Voice is only available in some regions.
 As of the writing of this blog, it’s available in: